rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

 1. Verify that the firewall is open.
 By default, the Ubuntu operating system does not have any restrictions, whereas CentOS&reg; and Red Hat do.
-    The following output shows what the system looks like when no ports are blocked and the policy is `ACCEPT`:
+    The following output shows what the system looks like when no ports are blocked, and the policy is `ACCEPT`:

         $ sudo iptables -L
         Chain INPUT (policy ACCEPT)